 The waters are supposedly therapeutic.
-Beach here is beautiful with a narrow strip jetting into the sea.
+The beach here is beautiful with a narrow strip jetting into the sea.

 Nallur Kandaswamy Temple

 This place Nallur is now a suburb of the city, but it was once the capital of Jaffna.
-Nallur Kandaswamy temple is the most popular, most opulent and grandest temple in the region.
+Nallur Kandaswamy temple is the most popular, opulent, and grandest temple in the region.
 Its golden gopurams can be seen from a distance.
-Historical records point to temple being built in 10th CE.
+Historical records point to the temple being built in the 10th CE.
 There is probably a church on top of it now.
 The present temple was built in the 18th CE.

 Inside the temple, the golden arches standing on the pillars made of 6 smaller pillars with mirrors on them that reflect your images as you walk past can easily put anyone in awe.
 On top of it, it is a huge temple in size.
 When I walked through those arches I felt like I have traveled back in time and I am walking through some huge palace.
 There is a temple tank within the four walls of the temple.